 CHILD OF AMERICA GALA

-This year we will be honoring Ms. Theresa Rangel, Principal of Tracey Elementary School, with our Child of America award.
+This year we honored Ms. Theresa Rangel, Principal of Tracey Elementary School, with our Child of America award.
 Ms. Rangel personifies and illuminates everything the Child of America award represents.

 Since 2017, Carver conducts an after school enrichment program for 5th grade students attending Tracey Elementary School and provides a Summer Transition Program for these students who enter West Rocks Middle School in the fall.